 What if you have been on B12 supplements and then test B12?

-If someone has been on any form of a supplement containing B12, it can leave the serum levels of B12 elevated for a long time afterwards – in some cases 6 months!
+If someone has been on any form of a supplement containing B12, it can leave the serum levels of B12 elevated for a long time afterward – in some cases 6 months!

 If someone has been taking a B12 supplement, or even a multi-vitamin, this will artificially make the blood levels of B12 remain high.
 This is the case even though cellular levels of B12 can be desperately low and causing nerve damage!